Jauntlet/Scoundrills/readme.md

 ./game
 ```

-<h3>macos</h3>
+<h3>MacOS</h3>

-macos is currently unsupported, although eventually cmake will be changed to work with mac as well. none of us currently own a computer running macos, so this may take some time.
+macOS is currently unsupported, although eventually CMake will be changed to work with mac as well. none of us currently own a computer running macOS, so this may take some time.